Google effect: History

 The term "digital amnesia" was coined by Kaspersky Lab for the results of an unreviewed survey in 2015 by the security vendor, which said, "The results reveal that the 'Google Effect' likely extends beyond online facts to include important personal information."
 Instead of remembering details, 91 percent of people used the Internet and 44 percent used their smartphone.
-Kaspersky Lab surveyed 1000 consumers ranged from age 16 to 55+ in the United States.
+Kaspersky Lab surveyed 1000 consumers in the United States, aged 16 and older.
 In most cases, people could not remember important information such as telephone numbers that should have been familiar, leading to the conclusion that they forgot the information because of the ease of finding it using devices.